vanatteveldt/github-workshop/tutorials/branches.md

 This can be done locally with `git branch -d mybranch`.
 To delete the branch on github, it's easiest to go to github, click on the *N branches* icon, and use the trashcan icon to delete it.

+## Pull requests

+When you have a branch on github, you can automatically create a *pull request* for the branch.
+A pull request is essentially a request to have the branch merged.
+This is quite a nice feature by itself as it allows you to automatically merge the branch without having to use the commands above.
+There is even a built-in editor to resolve and merge conflicts.
+Kids these days really do have  it easy...

+However, this feature really shines when you want to discuss whether the changes are a good idea.
+For example, maybe you are the second author or otherwise not in charge of a project, and your branch represents a significant rewrite or change.
+In that case, you can create a 'pull request', that can be seen as a polite question to the other collaborator or first author whether they agree with your changes.
+They can easily review the changes, merge them if required, and otherwise reject the request.

+In a pull request, you will also see if it can be merged without conflicts.
+In the 'second author' scenario, you probably want to present changes that can be merged easily.
+Thus, if there are any conflicting changes in the main branch, you want to resolve them in your branch before discussing the pull request.
+To do this, `git checkout main` to activate the main branch and `git pull` any changes.
+Now, switch back to your branch (`git checkout mybranch`), and do `git merge main` to merge all commits in main into this branch.
+This will prompt you to resolve any conflicts, and create a new merge commit in your branch that has both your last commits and the last commit from main as a parent.
+If you then `git push`, the new commit  is automatically added to the pull request (since a PR references the branch, not the commit), and the request should now merge without problems.

+## Exercise

+Suppose you are making a big change, and you want to make this change in a separate branch:

+1. Create a new branch 'mybranch' locally, make a change, commit it, make another change, and commit that as well.
+2. Run `git log`.
+Where do `HEAD`, `mybranch`, `master`, and `origin/master` point to?
+Is there an `origin/mybranch`?
+3. Push your new branch with `--set-upstream`.
+Check `git log` again.
+What changed?
+Why?
+4. Go to github and look around in your new branch.
+5. On github, in the main branch, edit a separate file.
+6. On your computer, do `git pull`.
+Nothing will change, because your branch has not changed on github.
+7. Checkout the main branch and `git pull`.
+The change on github is now pulled to your local *main* branch.
+8. Merge your branch with `git merge mybranch`.
+Check the `git log`.
+Does it all make sense?
+9. Push your change and check the github network (in insights).
+Does this make sense?

+Now, repeat the above exercise, but in step 5 change the same file that you edit in the branch, and fix the resulting merge conflict.

+Finally, repeat this exercise, but using a pull request to merge the change after step 5.